Knabberpause/pyclock/README.md

-# pyclock
+# PyClock
- An open-source, python library to viewing dates and times
+## A Simple to use python datetime library